SiegeEngine/siege-engine/FAQ.md

 and consoles to mobile phones and embedded platforms.
 See [Vulkan](https://www.khronos.org/vulkan).

-If you want both cross-platform and high-performance, Vulkan is the answer.
+If you want vendor neutral cross-platform support and also require high-performance, Vulkan is the answer.

 Vulkan was created by the same organisation that created OpenGL, the Khronos group.